 Clans are an intrinsic part of Scotland’s heritage and a fascinating element of Scottish culture.

-Uncovering the legacy of Scottish clans provides an interesting insight into the country's history.
-Particularly if you plan on visiting Scotland, with so many monuments, castles and significant clan sites to explore.
+On a trip to Scotland, you could uncover the legacy of Scottish clans for an interesting insight into the country's history.
+There are so many monuments, castles and significant clan sites for you to explore in Scotland.

 In the aftermath of these defining cultural moments, thousands of clan members migrated to destinations across the New World, like America, Canada and Australia.
 As a result, clan descendants have spread far and wide.
 You might be one of them.

-We answer questions you might have, give a little history on some of the prominent Scottish clans, and highlight our pick of top historical sites you can explore on your trip to Scotland.
+We answer questions you might have, give a little history on some of the prominent Scottish clans, and highlight our pick of top historical sites you can explore on your tour of Scotland.

 - What is a Scottish clan?